 A Self-Made Entity

 |Piecer feat, or +1 DEX

 |Warding Bond spell for your steel Defender

 Armorer is a fun archetype that opens the door to a whole pile of extra infusions.
-Playing as a Warforged, meanwhile, lets you integrate your armour with yourself.
+Playing as a Warforged, meanwhile, lets you integrate your armor with yourself.
 This is the path to the maximum number of infusions, which are unlikely to be disarmed even under extreme circumstances.

-Spell selection: Spells to cast before or after combat, such as Cure Wounds and Mirror Image.
+Focus on picking up spells to cast before or after combat, such as Cure Wounds and Mirror Image.

 |Spell-store Shatter and give it to your homunculus

 If you’re starting from first level, the first two levels will be a challenge.
 Until you can add INT to attacks, you’re going to have a hard time.
-Once you get there, however, the ability to wear heavy armour negates your low DEX, and using INT for your Thunder Gauntlets makes your STR irrelevant.
+Once you get there, however, the ability to wear heavy armor negates your low DEX, and using INT for your Thunder Gauntlets makes your STR irrelevant.

 The feat selection here is somewhat arbitrary.
-The subclass locks you in to specific weapons (the Thunder Gauntlets or the Lightning Cannon) but outside of that you’re free to develop in any way you see fit.
+The subclass locks you in to specific weapons (the Thunder Gauntlets or the Lightning Cannon) but outside of that, you’re free to develop in any way you see fit.
 Since you only need one stat, you have three choices of feat allowing you to pick all of those really interesting combat-oriented feats that are hard to squeeze into other builds.

 The Immovable Object